RumeelHussain/CoreDAO-Docs-Updated/docs/Dev-Guide/core-mainnet-wallet-config.md

 ![metmask-mainnet](../../static/img/miannet-wallet-config/mainnet-wallet-config-6.webp)

-3. Click the ‘_Add to MetaMask_’ button.
+3. Click the '_Add to MetaMask_’ button.

 ![metmask-mainnet](../../static/img/miannet-wallet-config/mainnet-wallet-config-7.webp)

-4. Approve the action in your MetaMask by clicking the _‘Approve’_ button.
+4. Approve the action in your MetaMask by clicking the _'Approve’_ button.

 ![metmask-mainnet](../../static/img/miannet-wallet-config/mainnet-wallet-config-8.webp)